Žikica Jovanović Španac: World War II

 In April 1941 following the Axis invasion of Yugoslavia and Greece, Jovanović wanted to join the army, but was rejected under suspicion of anti-state activities having been a Revolutionary suspect in the so-called White Terror of King Alexander during the 1930s, and later, Prince Regent Pavle.

 Three months later, after joining the Partisan movement led by Josip Broz Tito, he is reputed to have started the war against fascist occupiers.
-On July 7, 1941, he shot two members of the quisling Serbian State Guard, or gendarmerie, at a fair in Bela Crkva.
+On July 7, 1941, he shot two members of the gendarmerie, at a fair in Bela Crkva.
 Then, mounting the steps of the local town hall, he fired into the air to summon the crowd with his two trademark Webley revolvers, giving a rousing speech that called upon the proletarian class of Yugoslavia to destroy the "beasts of Fascism", uttering the words that became the rallying cry of the Yugoslav Communist Party: "Death to Fascism, freedom for the people".
 Whether the actual revolt began in relation to these events, or indeed began as a result of simultaneously localized acts of sabotage organized across many districts cells of the Central Committee of the Yugoslav Communist Party is unclear.
 The official history of the communist Yugoslavia regarded the actions of Jovanović as the beginning of the anti-fascist struggle in Yugoslavia, and July 7 would become a national holiday in Serbia as the "Fighter's Day".

 In the days and weeks that followed, a massive provincial revolt grew which is referred to as "the Uprising" (Ustanak), coinciding with the Yugoslav Communist Party instruction from the Comintern following the Axis invasion of the USSR.